TobyMercer/Automating-frequentist-NMA-with-ML/README.md

 - rpy2
 - PyGAM

-To install the dependencies, you can use the following command:
+To install the Python dependencies, you can use the following command:

 pip install -r requirements.txt

+## R Dependencies
+The following R packages are required to run the code in this project:

+- netmeta
+- dplyr
+- ggplot2

+To install the R dependencies, you can use the following commands in R:

+install.packages("netmeta")
+install.packages("dplyr")
+install.packages("ggplot2")

 Additionally, make sure you have the following system dependencies installed: